TycheSoftwares/woocommerce-call-for-price/readme.txt

 1. Empty price replaced by "Call for Price".

 == Changelog ==

+= 3.6.1 - 02/04/2024 =
+* Tweak :- Update compatibility with WordPress 6.5.
+* Tweak :- Update compatibility with WooCommerce 8.7.

 = 3.6.0 - 04/07/2023 =
 * Enhancement - Added deactivation survey in the plugin.